smorrrs/Desperados-III-Resources/timer_setup.md

 6. Press *OK*

 The timer should now be fully configured and automatically begin when you start the first level of the game.

+## Troubleshooting
+If the timer isn't working try updating to a newer version.
+If you're still having trouble/ the autosplitter doesn't work with the latest version of the game, feel free to contact smorrs#4260 on discord for assisstance.